nielsdoorn/nielsdoorn.github.io/index.md

 - I am member of the student council of the [Institute for Programming research and Algorithmics](https://ipa.win.tue.nl/).
 - I am lecturing the LaTeX workshop at Open Universiteit
 - I am one of PhD students who lecture the testing workshop at the Open Universiteit Informatics gatherings
-- I serve as a reviewer for the ICT Open 2026 conference poster track on Computer Science Education.

 ### Past work

 Previously I have played an active role in the following items:

+- I served as a reviewer for the ICT Open 2026 conference poster track on Computer Science Education
 - I served as a member of the NHL Stenden knowledge group Design Based Education
 - I served as a member of the program committee of SIGCSE TS 2025 (PC member of Posters)
 - I served as a member of the program committee of SIGCSE TS 2024